-In addition to theory integration, the coordination of space-related research methodologies applied in different academic disciplines is a priority at the CRC.
-In order to synchronise and bring together different methodologies of investigating space within and across disciplines, the CRC has established a unique method-lab.
+In addition to theoretical integration, the coordination of the spatial methods used in the different disciplines involved constitutes a priority for the CRC.
+In order to synchronise and bring together different methodologies of investigating space within and across disciplines, the CRC has established a unique Method-Lab.

 The Method-Lab fulfils three functions, each addressing a particular interface:

 - Methods training for the doctoral students with connection to the MGK

 - Fostering methodological debates as a cross-cutting issue between the subprojects

 - Contributing to public events of the SFB

 As head of the Method-Lab, I (Séverin Marguin) organise methods courses for the doctoral students and conduct consultations and internal workshops in the Method-Lab.
 I create digital and analogue collective infrastructures of research at the SFB (library, e-library, shared data repository, data display) to promote knowledge transfer between CRC members.
 I organise conferences and workshops to bring external expertise to the CRC on specific methodological topics.

 - Data sessions: Discussion of interview guidelines; interview evaluations; photo analysis; mental map analysis; etc. (ongoing since 2018)

 - Conference “Mapping as Joint Spatial Display” from 29-30.11.2018 at the House of Cultures and the World and at the SFB (together with Dagmar Pelger and Jörg Stollmann).